 TIL treatment includes extracting immune cells from a tumour, growing them in the lab, and injecting them back into the patient to fight cancer.

-Benefits And Downside Of Immunotherapy:
+Benefits of Immunotherapy:

 Precision Targeting: Immunotherapy can target cancer and renegade immune cells while protecting healthy cells.
 This accuracy reduces body damage.